 So is BBC Reliable?

-Having a long trajectory of being one of the most prominent news coverage companies, the BBC’s website through its online articles has been proven to stay relatively consistent in terms of reliability with a Moderately to Very Reliable rating.
+Having a long trajectory of being one of the most prominent news coverage companies, the BBC’s website through its online articles has been proven to stay relatively consistent in terms of reliability with a Good Reliable rating.
 Regardless of criticisms from both Left-Leaning and Right-Leaning individuals, BBC has been able to cover news from across the political spectrum which has allowed them to receive praise and criticism from any side, which has polished their sourcing and analysis teams.

 This is a good example that shows they are not afraid to cover any news, no matter who it covers since they have emphasized their promise to the public to continue delivering impartial news.
 Not one news media source can ever truly be Center-leaning or unbiased all of the time, but reliability and accuracy prove to be one of the most important aspects that the BBC offers and continues to improve on.